-1. Introduction
+2. Introduction

-- 1.1 This document is the Safeguarding and child protection Policy for Ryders Green Primary School and any extended services that it provides. - 1.2 This policy applies to all staff (teaching and non-teaching), governors and volunteers, temporary and supply/visiting staff working in the school.
-It will be reviewed annually by the Governing Body, and is in line with the expectations of Ofsted/ISI which inspects safeguarding arrangements as part of the school's Leadership and Management and the requirements of the Local Multi Agency Safeguarding Arrangements - 1.3 This Safeguarding and Child Protection Policy forms one part of our safeguarding responsibilities and the principles embedded in this policy should have due regard to the following policies: Safer Recruitment Policy, Behaviour Policy, Physical Intervention Policy, Anti-Bullying Policy, Mobile Phone Usage Policy.
-Health and Safety, PSHE, Sex and Relationship Education, Equal Opportunities, Special Educational Needs, Confidentiality, Attendance, Substance Misuse (including drugs and alcohol), Racism and Homophobia, Educational visits, E-safety, Combating Extremism, School Security, staff code of conduct, Acceptable Use of Technologies etc and any other relevant policies as defined in the Annual Report to the Governing Body. - 1.4 Safeguarding and promoting the welfare of children is defined by the Department for Education as: - protecting children from maltreatment - preventing impairment of children's health or development - Ensuring children are growing up in circumstances consistent with the provision of safe and effective care. - Taking action to enable all children to have the best outcomes. - 1.5 Child protection is a part of safeguarding and promoting welfare.
-It refers to the activity that is undertaken to protect specific children who are suffering, or are likely to suffer, significant harm. - 1.6 Safeguarding and promoting the welfare of children is everyone's responsibility.
+- 2.1 This document is the Safeguarding and child protection Policy for Ryders Green Primary School and any extended services that it provides. - 2.2 This policy has due regard for Keeping Children Safe in Education (KCSIE) 2023 and Working Together 2018 (Updated Dec 2020). - 2.3 This policy applies to all staff (teaching and non-teaching), governors and volunteers, temporary and supply/visiting staff working in the school.
+It will be reviewed at least annually by the Governing Body and is in line with the expectations of Ofsted/ISI which inspects safeguarding arrangements as part of the school's Leadership and Management and the requirements of the Local Multi Agency Safeguarding Arrangements (MASA). - 2.4 This Safeguarding and Child Protection Policy forms one part of our safeguarding responsibilities and the principles embedded in this policy should have due regard to a range of linked policies including but not limited to: Safer Recruitment Policy, Information sharing and Record keeping, Behaviour Policy, Physical Intervention Policy, Managing allegations against a Persons in a position of Trust (including low level concerns), Anti-Bullying Policy, Mobile Phone Usage Policy, Health and Safety, PSHE, Sex and Relationship Education, Sexual Violence and Harassment in school, Equal Opportunities, Anti discriminatory practice, Special Educational Needs, Confidentiality, Attendance, Substance Misuse (including drugs and alcohol), Educational visits, E-safety, Combating Extremism, School Security, Staff code of conduct, Acceptable Use of Technologies etc and any other relevant policies as defined by statutory guidance and the school's Governing body. - 2.5 Safeguarding and promoting the welfare of children is defined by the Department for Education as: - protecting children from maltreatment - preventing impairment of children's mental and physical health or development - Ensuring children are growing up in circumstances consistent with the provision of safe and effective care. - Taking action to enable all children to have the best outcomes. - 2.6 Child protection is a part of safeguarding and promoting welfare.
+It refers to the activity that is undertaken to protect specific children who are suffering, or are likely to suffer, significant harm. - 2.7 Safeguarding and promoting the welfare of children is everyone's responsibility.
 All those who come in to contact with children and their families have a role to play in keeping children safe.
-In order to fulfil this responsibility effectively our school ensures their approach is child centred and have the best interests of the child at the heart of all action. - 1.7 COVID-19 From January 2021, parents were asked to keep their children at home, wherever possible, and for schools to remain open only for those children of workers critical to the COVID-19 response.
-We had adopted an addendum to our safeguarding policy based on the Local Authority's Model COVID-19 Safeguarding Policy Addendum.
+To fulfil this responsibility effectively our school ensures their approach is child centred and has the best interests of the child at the heart of all action.